18 Neural Networks

 }

-The hidden layer has three outputs (neurons) and uses the ReLu activation function.
+The hidden layer has three outputs (neurons) and uses the ReLU activation function.
 The output linear layer has a single output.
 Thus, the prediction yhat is generated as a linear model of the feature vector z0.
-The model has 8 parameters Let’s generate training data and fit the model.
+The model has 8 parameters.
+Let’s generate training data and fit the model.
 We will use the BFGS optimization algorithm to minimize the loss function (negative log-likelihood) of the model.

 set.seed(99) #gretzky